ReactiveMatter/reactivematter.github.io/tunnel-cms.md

 Tunnel CMS will render your markdown files dynamically, so that you can focus on writing.

+💡Tip: You can rename `tunnel` folder to any name you like.
+Do make sure to change the `.htaccess` file accordingly to route all requests to that folder.

 # 📝 YAML frontmatter

 Tunnel CMS parses YAML front matter from the markdown files and serializes them in the `$page` variable.
 This can be used by the layout to display content.